jcas96/SwiftTest/README.md

 ## App Brainstorming (Step 4)
 **Spotify**
-  -Option for Dark mode(Changing background to black) -Simple layout with new current and old music reccomendations
+  -Option for Dark mode(Changing background to black)<br/>
+  -Simple layout with new current and old music reccomendations

 **X**
-  -Once again Simple layout with just 3 sections -Abiity to upload media, and text with no limit
+  -Once again Simple layout with just 3 sections<br/>
+  -Abiity to upload media, and text with no limit

 **Pinterest**
-  -Ability to find inspiration among all facets
+  -Ability to find inspiration among all facets<br/>
   -Save feature to keep posts for later

 **Snapchat**
-  -quick and easy messaging
+  -quick and easy messaging<br/>
   -daily automatic story deletion